 “I do know that my youth director talked to Damien extensively at a revival that we had, and he told him that he could not be saved, that he could not give his heart to Jesus.
 My youth director then tried to get him to take a Bible, and he made the statement that he could not take a Bible, because if he did, the rest of ’em would get him.”

-When pressed in court, Echols admitted to walking around West Memphis with his friend Jason.
+Adding to this, when pressed in court, Echols admitted to walking around West Memphis with his friend and co-defendant, Jason Baldwin:

 A: We like to walk around a lot just with no place particular in mind.
 Just start out walking and walk around all day.

 Q: Did you walk quite a bit around West Memphis, then?

 He further was pressed and admitted walking through the neighborhood where the victims lived 2-3 times a week.